dung00275/appwrite-utils-python/PACKAGE_SUMMARY.md

 ## 📋 Next Steps

 1. **Update Configuration Files**:
-   - Replace `yourusername` with your actual GitHub username in:
-     - `setup.py`
-     - `pyproject.toml`
-     - `README.md`
-   - Update author information in configuration files
+   - All GitHub URLs have been updated to use `dung00275`
+   - Author information has been updated to Dung Vu

 2. **Initialize Git Repository**:
    ```bash